Hitman: Absolution: Plot

 Several months later, Travis and the ICA exhume Diana's grave at the Burnwood crypt in Cornwall, suspecting she has faked her death.
-Working with Diana, 47 kills Travis' assistant Jade (Shannyn Sossamon) and his elite "Praetorian Guards" before mortally wounding Travis himself.
-Travis rants at him for wasting Victoria's potential for the ICA, and asks whether Diana is really dead, to which 47 responds "You will never know" before killing him off.
-Sometime later, 47 observes Diana and Victoria from a rooftop across Lake Michigan via sniper rifle, confirming that Diana did faked her death with 47's help and is now looking after Victoria.
+Working with Diana, 47 kills Travis' assistant Jade Nguyen (Shannyn Sossamon) and his elite bodyguards before mortally wounding Travis.
+Travis rants at him for wasting Victoria's potential for the ICA, and asks whether Diana is really dead, to which 47 responds "You will never know" before finishing him off.
+Sometime later, 47 observes Diana and Victoria from a rooftop across Lake Michigan via sniper rifle, confirming that Diana did fake her death with 47's help and is now looking after Victoria.
 The game ends with a message from Diana to Agent 47 welcoming him back to the ICA and thanking him, as his actions have helped purge the ICA of internal corruption.
-In the final scene, Detective Cosmo Faulkner (Jonathan Adams), who has been tracking 47 since the Terminus Hotel fire, is having trouble discovering 47's identity until Birdie appears and offers to help him, for a price as the door slowly closes.
+In the final scene, Detective Cosmo Faulkner, who has been tracking 47 since the Terminus Hotel fire, is having trouble discovering 47's identity until Birdie appears and offers to help him for a price as the door slowly closes.

 Development

-Though plans to continue the Hitman franchise were first announced in 2007, it was not until May 2009 that Eidos confirmed the game was in development.
+Though plans to continue the Hitman franchise were announced in 2007, it was not until May 2009 that Eidos confirmed the game was in development.
 Certain plot details for the game were rumored in 2009, stating that the game's story would lead Agent 47 to a low point from which he would have to rebuild himself.
 On 20 April 2011, Square Enix filed the trademark for the name Hitman: Absolution in Europe, leading sites to speculate that it would be the name of the fifth Hitman game.
 On 6 May 2011, a teaser trailer was released, confirming the title Hitman: Absolution.
 The trailer briefly showed Agent 47 attaching a suppressor and a rattlesnake coiled around his signature Silverballer pistol.
 It has been reported the game will be a "familiar and yet significantly different experience from other Hitman games."
 On 9 October 2011, a full gameplay trailer entitled "Run for Your Life" was released.

 Originally William Mapother had been cast as Agent 47, replacing original voice actor David Bateson.
 Bateson had not been notified of his replacement and only found out when the first trailer was released.
 However, following fan backlash, Bateson was rehired just six months before the game's release.
 Mapother's motion capture performance for Agent 47 is still included in the game.

 In 2023, chief creative officer of IO, Christian Elverdam, said that Absolution "is fundamentally a really good stealth-action game" and that many of the lessons learned in creating it can be seen in the World of Assassination trilogy.